davidkc0/test/readme.md

 Who is your favorite teacher?

-what is your favorite color?
+What is your favorite color?